epfl-dlab/GoogleTrendsAnchorBank/README.md

 Where Switzerland is now not distorted by the popularity difference!
 And you can even see some oscillations of popularity there.

-Importantly, if we now queried "Google", as in the example, above, it would output a result in a universal scale also!
+Importantly, if we now queried "Google", as in the example above, results would be outputted in the same scale!

 ~~~python
 query_google = t.new_query("Google")